-You need to be aware of complementary colours when it comes to milk bath photos.
+You need to be aware of complementary colors when it comes to milk bath photos.
 Keep things neutral.
-Pastel colours like lavender and baby pink won’t clash with the whiteness of the milk.
+Pastel colors like lavender and baby pink won’t clash with the whiteness of the milk.

 If you’re out of ideas, find inspiration in your model’s features.
 For example, the model in the picture has blue eyes.
 Her t-shirt and the glitter make her eyes stand out without clashing with the milk bath.
 Simple details like this can give your shoot a strong identity.

 It might be tempting to make the most of all that negative space in milk bath photography.
 But don’t forget to focus on the details.

 Every model is unique and distinctly responds to the milk bath.
 Be tuned in to your model’s body language, any props that she might be holding, and her clothes.

 There’s so much more you can do with a milk bath than photographing faces and expressions.
 Challenge yourself by photographing hairstyles, poses, and details.
 Avoid including your model’s face in your frame.
 Perhaps surround your milk bath with objects that are surreal and dream-like.

 This milk bath photography challenge will inspire you to get out of your comfort zone.
 And it’ll teach you to find more opportunities in portrait photography.